 Sport Participation in Scotland: Trends and Future Prospects

-The Observatory for Sport in Scotland has published new research which suggests Scotland is becoming a “divided nation” of the sporting ‘haves’ and ’have-nots’.
+The Observatory for Sport in Scotland has published fresh analysis of research which suggests Scotland is becoming a “divided nation” of the sporting ‘haves’ and ’have-nots’.

-The research, produced by Nick Rowe, the former Head of Research Strategy at Sport England, supported by Sheffield Hallam University, studied data going back ten years in Scotland and warns of a growing ‘inactive class’.
+The research analysis, produced by Nick Rowe, the former Head of Research Strategy at Sport England, supported by Sheffield Hallam University, studied data going back ten years in Scotland and warns of a growing ‘inactive class’.

 Nick Rowe stated: “Viewed through the lenses of gender and social class Scotland is a dividing sporting nation.
 The structural inequalities of gender and class in sport participation appear entrenched in Scottish society with little change over the last ten years despite public policy prioritising these groups, and … there is little reason to believe this pattern will not persist over the next 10 years and beyond.